Report: Mayorkas Inquired About $530M No-Bid Contract

 Department of Homeland Security Secretary Alejandro Mayorkas reportedly ordered a comprehensive review of the U.S. government's $530 million contract for immigrant housing along the U.S.-Mexico border, according to internal emails obtained through a Freedom of Information Act lawsuit.

-The American Accountability Foundation, which filed the FOIA request in 2021, shared its findings with the Washington Examiner.
+The American Accountability Foundation (AAF), which filed the FOIA request in 2021, shared its findings with the Washington Examiner.
 In the internal emails collected, Mayorkas demanded to know why an organization called Endeavors had been awarded a noncompete contract of $530 million.

 In an email on April 14, 2021, DHS Assistant Secretary for Public Affairs Marsha Espinosa alerted Mayorkas to a news story questioning the legality of the government contract for housing for migrant children.